paulklemm/cohort-subgroup/Documentation.md

 The list of attributes is searched for the searchterm and suggests attributes that match the searchterm or contain it.

 ###List of Attributes (directives/tree.directive.js)
-Exploring the list of attributes and selecting one of them for further processing is possible using the tree layout.
+Exploring the list of attributes and selecting one of them for further processing is possible using a tree layout.
 A preview of the attributes' distributions can be seen inside the tree layout via small multiples.

 -----------------